Tired of the same old coffee flavors?

 I’ve also given some advice on using fresh or frozen berries and the best way to store the syrup in your fridge.

-Have you tried making your own yet?
-Let me know if any other questions come up as well!
+Have you tried making your own blueberry coffee syrup?
+Let me know if you have any other questions!

 Coffee recipes to try